SvenTiigi/STLocationRequest/README.md

 > Please keep in mind that the 3D SatelliteFlyover only works on a real iOS Device ([Read more](#ios-simulator)).

 ## Configuration
 The `STLocationRequestController` can be customized via the the `STLocationRequestController.Configuration` struct.
-For more details check out the [STLocationRequestController.Configuration]()
+More details can be found [here]()

 ## Events
 To get notified on `STLocationRequestController.Event`, such as if the user has authorized or denied the location services, tapped the _Not-Now_ Button or if the `STLocationRequestController` did presented or did disappear, you can use the `onChange` property.